akralj/dit-zwischenschicht/README.md

 ## Test
-hier ist ein minimal test und die komplette test suite in coffeescript.
+Hier ist ein minimaler test, welcher in google chrome lauffähig ist und die komplette test suite in coffeescript.
 Use http://js2.coffee, if this is not your cup of tea :)

 ## Validation
 der server code der die validierung macht.

-Das Repo wird bei jeder änderung upgedated.
+Das Repo wird bei jeder Änderung upgedated.

 Have fun.